caioreix/readfile/README.md

 ```

 ### ByLine
-Read an entire file and populate a string
+Read a file line by line

 ```go
 package main